-We are undertaking research that aims to improve the design and delivery of government services such as Medicare, Centrelink and the Child Support Agency as part of the Australian Government-funded Community Engagement Co-Design Prototype Project.
+We undertook research that aimed to improve the design and delivery of government services such as Medicare, Centrelink and the Child Support Agency as part of the Australian Government-funded Community Engagement Co-Design Prototype Project.

-The research is the first phase of a co-design model used successfully overseas to engage local government, community organisations and end-use customers with the Australian and Victorian Governments to be part of the solution to improve delivery of services.
+The research was the first phase of a co-design model used successfully overseas to engage local government, community organisations and end-use customers with the Australian and Victorian Governments to be part of the solution to improve the delivery of services.

-The Department of Human Services (DHS) is funding this Australian Government initiative and research is being conducted at nine sites across Victoria.
+The Department of Human Services (DHS) funded this Australian Government initiative and research was conducted at nine sites across Victoria.

-We are managing six of these sites, which includes holding a series of workshops with DHS, the Victorian Government, councils, community organisations and residents.
+We managed six of these sites, which included holding a series of workshops with DHS, the Victorian Government, councils, community organisations and residents.

-At these workshops, issues are discussed around the delivery of services, focusing on Medicare, Centrelink, the Child Support Agency and other services provided by government departments and agencies.
+At these workshops, issues were discussed around the delivery of services, focusing on Medicare, Centrelink, the Child Support Agency and other services provided by government departments and agencies.

-The key questions being asked of the community at these workshops include:
+The key questions asked of the community at these workshops included: